typescript-primera-aplicacion

 Now that we have our simple TypeScript application, we need to compile the TypeScript code to JavaScript.

-Most programs like the browser or Node.js do not “know” how to execute TypeScript.
+Most programs like the browser or Node.js don’t “know” how to execute TypeScript.
 We have to convert it to JavaScript, for which we will use the TS compiler tsc.

-To do this, if we have installed TypeScript as we saw in the post how to install TypeScript, we run the following:
+To do this, if we have installed TypeScript as we saw in the post how to install TypeScript, we execute the following:

 tsc index.ts

-In fact, we can even run tsc without needing to install anything on our computer with the npx command from NPM.
-For example, like this:
+In fact, we can even run tsc without installing anything on our computer using the npx command from NPM.
+For example like this:

 npx tsc index.html

-In either case, the result of running tsc will generate a file index.js in the same folder.
+In either case, the result of running tsc is that it will generate an index.js file in the same folder.

-But come on, that the normal is the first option.
-That is, if we are going to work with TypeScript, we should have it installed.
+But, normally the first option is used.
+That is, if we are going to work with TypeScript, we have it installed.

 Run the Application

-The index.js file that we generated with tsc is the resulting JavaScript code from the compilation of the TypeScript file, and it is what we can execute or incorporate into our web page.
+The index.js file we generated with tsc is the resulting JavaScript code from compiling the TypeScript file, and it’s the one we can execute or incorporate into our web page.

-In our example, we now have our “Hello World” application saved in the generated file index.js.
+In our example, we now have our “Hello World” application, saved in the generated index.js file.
 We can run it using Node.js:

 node index.js